Explain why waterfalls provide crucial oxygen to aquatic ecosystems.

 In detail, for those interested!

-Impact of waterfalls on water aeration
+Influence of waterfalls on the natural aeration of water

 Did you know?